Early life and career of Thomas Jefferson: Jeffersons of Virginia

 His father was Peter Jefferson, a planter, slaveholder, and surveyor in Albemarle County (Shadwell, Virginia).
 When Colonel William Randolph, an old friend of Peter Jefferson, died in 1745, Peter assumed executorship and personal charge of Randolph's estate in Tuckahoe as well as his infant son, Thomas Mann Randolph.
 That year the Jeffersons relocated to Tuckahoe, where they lived for the next seven years before returning to their home in Albemarle in 1752.
 Peter Jefferson was appointed to the colonelcy of the county, an important position at the time.
 After he died in 1757, his son Thomas Jefferson inherited his estate, including about 20-40 slaves.
 They comprised the core of his labor force when he started to build Monticello as a young man.

-Thomas's paternal grandfather and great-grandfather were also named Thomas.
+Jefferson's paternal grandfather and great-grandfather were also named Thomas.
 His grandfather, Thomas Jefferson (1677–1731) resided at a settlement called Osbornes in what is now Chesterfield County, Virginia.
 Jefferson's great-grandfather was a planter of Henrico County and his wife was Mary Branch.
 (Note: His wife, Mary Branch, married Joseph Mattocks, having obtained a marriage license on November 17, 1700.)
 Mary was the granddaughter of Christopher Branch, a member of the House of Burgesses.
 Thomas was a tobacco farmer who owned a couple slaves, surveyor, and "gentleman justice".
 He purchased land along James River in 1682 and lived in the Flowerdieu, also Flowerdew Hundred of Henrico County.
 (Note: A John Jefferson or Mr. Jefferson was a delegate representing the Flowerdieu hundred in the first legislative assembly of Colonial America in 1619.
 The attendee of the 1619 legislative assembly is believed to be an ancestor of President Thomas Jefferson, according to Virginia Biographer Lyon Gardiner Tyler (1898).
 Thomas Jefferson believed, but was unable to prove, that John Jefferson was his great great grandfather.
 John arrived in Virginia in 1619, having arrived on the Bonahora or the Bona Nova.
 He was made a burgess that year and represented the Flowerdieu Hundred at Farolay's Council in Jamestown.
 He obtained a land patent at Archer's Hope in 1626.
 He abandoned the property and moved to the West Indies and was back in England by 1645.)
-Thomas' great-grandfather died in 1697.
+Jefferson's great-grandfather died in 1697.